-To investigate possible further components, we also plot the H$\alpha$ profile of four integrated SF regions in the FOV (see Fig. \ref{fig:100316D_Hafits}).
-We do not see any additional component apart from the narrow-broad profile described before in the three brightest regions.
-Interestingly, the broad component in the individual spaxels and integrated HII regions is always blueshifted compared to the narrow component, however, in the profile of the spectrum integrated over all spaxels with H$\alpha$ detected, the profile is skewed to the red and we fit a broad component which is redshifted compared to the main emission peak.
-This is only an artefact from the combination of different regions with different relative contributions and the velocity shift due to the rotation of the galaxy and has nothing to do with different components actually present in the individual HII regions.
+In Fig. \ref{fig:100316D_Hafits} we further study the integrated H$\alpha$ profile of four SF regions, but do not find any additional components.
+In individual regions, the broad component is blueshifted compared to the narrow component, however, in the integrated host spectrum, the profile is skewed to the red and the broad component appears redshifted compared to the main emission peak.
+This is an artifact from the combination of different regions with different relative contributions and the velocity shift due to rotation of the galaxy.